There are many different options for careers in Psychology. Here are some suggestions for how to begin your search:

 - Post-graduate service experiences – The motto of PSU is Ut Prosim (That I May Serve), but do you have any idea how many (poorly paid) service opportunities there are after graduation?
 Just a few examples are the Peace Corps, Teach for America, AmeriCorps, and programs for teaching English abroad (a quick google search for “post-graduate service” will reveal many more).
 There are extraordinary benefits when you look closely, but be warned: these are more competitive than you might expect!

-- For a list of possible careers in psychology, please see the Career Paths page.
+- For a list of possible careers in psychology, please see the list below.